Beach Camp MMA is a one of a kind marine science & outdoor education summer program located on a sandy protected bay in

-The Beach Camp outdoor education and environmental science summer program is truly unique in the world of outdoor education and adventure.
+The Beach Camp MMA outdoor education and environmental science summer program is truly unique in the world of outdoor education and adventure.

-The educational component of our summer program is staffed by science and outdoor education majors from universities across the country as well as the U.K., Australia, and New Zeland and attracts students both locally and from around the globe.
+The educational component of our summer program is staffed by science and outdoor education majors from universities across the country as well as the U.K., Australia, and New Zealand and attracts students both locally and from around the globe.

 Our location on Puget Sound is just across from its entrance to the Pacific Ocean, and is home to porpoises, seals, seal lions, sea otters, and even pods of resident Orca whales.
-Beach Camp students learn about and encounter marine mammals on a daily basis.
+Beach Camp MMA students learn about and encounter marine mammals on a daily basis.

 Beach Camp students also learn water safety and the fun and exhilaration of engaging with their saltwater marine environment in a wide variety of challenging and environmentally sustainable activities from sea kayaks, to paddleboards, sailboats, wind surfers, skim boards, zodiacs, beach bikes and more.

 Beach Camp MMA Program Overview

 Beach Camp consists of 8 one week camp sessions starting each year on the Sunday after Fourth of July and continuing through the end of August.
 Campers are divided into 4 levels based on their grade in school at registration - (not age).
 Minnows (grade 2-3), Seals (grade 4-5), Dolphin (grade 6-7), Orca (grade 8-9).

-Beach Camp promotes self-confidence, teamwork, water and boating safety, and knowledge and respect for marine mammals and the saltwater marine ecosystem through a wide variety of activities which frequently are gameified around various marine science learning projects.
-Projects include measuring water temperature, salinity, turbidity and PH; Photographing marine mammals and logging individuals based on unique identifiable characteristics; and Using high and low frequency hydrophones to identify and log in communications from porpoises as well as orcas and grey whales.
-Beach Campers at the Orca and CIT levels may receive Save Our Shorelines service learning credit for Beach Camp science projects.
-Beach Camp offers signature over water challenge activities including a climbing wall, zipline, trapeze swing, tightrope, cliff jump, and our famous floating blue watermats causeway.
+Beach Camp promotes self-confidence, teamwork, water and boating safety, and knowledge and respect for marine mammals and the saltwater marine ecosystem through a wide variety of activities which we endeavor to gameify around various marine science learning projects.
+Projects include: Measuring and logging in water temperature, salinity, turbidity and PH; Photographing marine mammals and logging individuals based on unique identifiable characteristics; and Using high and low frequency hydrophones to identify and log in communications from porpoises as well as orcas and grey whales.
+Beach Campers at the Orca and CIT levels may receive Marine Mammal Academy

 Minnows (Grades 2 & 3)